zuoxingdong/lagom/README.md

 # Basics

 `lagom` balances between the flexibility and the userability when developing reinforcement learning (RL) algorithms.
 The library is built on top of [PyTorch](https://pytorch.org/) and provides modular tools to quickly prototype RL algorithms.
-However, we do not go overboard, because in practice, going too low level is rather time consuming and prone to potential bugs and going too high level degrades the flexibility which makes it difficult to try out some crazy ideas.
+However, we do not go overboard, because going too low level is rather time consuming and prone to potential bugs, while going too high level degrades the flexibility which makes it difficult to try out some crazy ideas.

-We shall continuously try to make `lagom` to be more 'self-contained' to run experiments quickly.
+We are continuously making `lagom` more 'self-contained' to run experiments quickly.
 Now, it internally supports base classes for multiprocessing ([master-worker framework](https://en.wikipedia.org/wiki/Master/slave_(technology))) to parallelize (e.g. experiments and evolution strategies).
 It also supports hyperparameter search by defining configurations either as grid search or random search.

 One of the main pipelines to use `lagom` can be done as following:
 1. Define environment and RL agent